Esquirethesquire/120-work/hw-7/readme.md

 # what the original code is doing.
 The orginal code creates a ball that bounces back and forth between the window parameters.
 It is constrained by if statements and we can alter the path of the ball by using the mousePressed function.

-# Why is it working the way it is?

 # What does each line do?
   1. When you declare your variables they are creating the initial size, and location of the ball.